 Mandated Course Descriptions

-STUDENTS CAN REGISTER FOR FREE MANDATED CLASSES ON MONDAY, SEPTEMBER 12TH, TUESDAY, SEPTEMBER 13TH, AND THURSDAY, SEPTEMBER 15TH FROM 6:30 TO 8:30 PM AT CHESHIRE HIGH SCHOOL!
+STUDENTS CAN REGISTER FOR FREE MANDATED CLASSES ON MONDAY, TUESDAY, AND THURSDAY EVENINGS BETWEEN 6:30 AND 8:30 PM AT CHESHIRE HIGH SCHOOL!

 For immigrants preparing for the U.S. Citizenship test, there will be a brief overview of American History, the Constitution, and the three branches of federal and state government.
 Help with the citizenship application is included in the course, along with discussions about the rights, responsibilities, and privileges of citizenship.
 Classes are held in-person on Mondays from 6:30 to 8:30 pm at Cheshire High School.

 Adult Basic Education